 Building Resilience to Climate Change

-This program is funded through the Office of Environment and Heritage (OEH) and is administered by LGNSW to address identified climate change risks and vulnerabilities facing NSW councils.
+This is a partnership program between LGNSW and the NSW Office of Environment and Heritage (OEH) to address identified climate change risks and vulnerabilities facing NSW councils.

 The Building Resilience to Climate Change program has been established to encourage: